kyamagu/mexopencv/README.markdown

 OpenCV APIs.
 Also the package contains C++ class that converts between Matlab's native data type and OpenCV data types.
-The package is suitable for fast prototyping of OpenCV application in Matlab, use of OpenCV as an external toolbox in Matlab, and development of an original mex function.
+The package is suitable for fast prototyping of OpenCV application in Matlab, use of OpenCV as an external toolbox in Matlab, and development of a custom mex function.

 Contents
 ========